iqrfsdk/iot-starter-kit/INSTALL.md

 * Create device in the iothub that will reprezent IQRF gw - UP board
 * Use Device explorer app to connect to iothub
 * Copy connection string from your Azure portal
-* Generate sas token using Device explorer
+* Generate SAS token using Device explorer - used as password
-* Update mqtt config in the iqrf-daemon
+* Update mqtt [config](workshops/MqttMessaging.json) in the iqrf-daemon
 * Restart the daemon

 ## Learn about possible extensions